dijasila/GPAW/doc/faq.rst

  pgcc-Warning-Unknown switch: -fno-strict-aliasing
  PGC-S-0040-Illegal use of symbol, _Complex (/usr/include/bits/cmathcalls.h: 54)

-You are probably using another compiler, than it was used for compiling python.
+You are probably using another compiler, than was used for compiling python.
 Undefine the environment variables CC, CFLAGS and LDFLAGS with::